 Once backlinks are secured, you can track them to ensure they stay active and effective.
 That said, it’s worth bearing in mind that you can only export data from the tool on SEO PowerSuite’s ‘Enterprise’ plan — if you’re on any other plan, you’ll always be restricted to viewing this data within the ‘Link Assistant’ tool itself.

 Like SEO PowerSuite, Semrush also gives you a CRM-style tool to keep tabs on your link building efforts.
-After analyzing your domain, competitors, and target keywords, Semrush generates a list of domain prospects worth approaching, and you can connect your email to the platform and perform outreach directly within the platform.
+After analyzing your domain, competitors, and target keywords, Semrush generates a list of domain prospects worth approaching, and you can connect your email to the platform and perform outreach without leaving it.

-However, the experience involved is closer to using a fully-fledged CRM.
-This is because Semrush’s tool puts your prospects into an interactive pipeline, allowing you to move each one through various stages of outreach and track progress in real time.
+However, the experience involved when using Semrush for this purpose is closer to working with a fully-fledged CRM.
+This is because Semrush’s tool puts your prospects into an interactive pipeline, allowing you to move each one through various stages of outreach, and track progress in real time.

 Both platforms have their merits when it comes to link building, but ultimately, if you’re looking for an all-in-one link management tool that combines depth with usability, the better option is Semrush.